TheSilvered/nest/docs/c_api/c_api-argv_parser.md

 - `print_tokens`: whether the tokens of the program should be printed
 - `print_ast`: whether the AST of the program should be printed
+- `print_instructions`: whether the instructions of the program should be printed
 - `print_bytecode`: whether the bytecode of the program should be printed
 - `force_execution`: whether to execute the program when `print_tokens`,
   `print_ast` or `print_bytecode` are true